ajfriesen/ESPHome-AirGradient/README.md

 or you can just include your Home Assistant `secrets.yaml`:
 [How do I use my Home Assistant secrets.yaml?](https://esphome.io/guides/faq.html?highlight=secret#how-do-i-use-my-home-assistant-secrets-yaml)

-# 3. Plug in your AirGradient
+# 4. Plug in your AirGradient

 You can either plug it in the device running Home Assistant or your laptop/PC.

-# 4. Add a new device
+# 5. Add a new device

 ESPHome will ask you for a name and your WiFi credentials.
-You can put in anything you want and change the later steps.
+You can put in anything you want right now.
+We will change that anyway in the later steps.

-# 5. Edit your device and change the config
+# 6. Edit your device and change the config

-Now you just need to copy thte content of the `air-gradient.yaml` into the editor
+Now you just need to copy thte content of the [air-gradient.yaml](air-gradient.yaml) into the editor

-# 6. Save and install
+# 7. Save and install

 This will take a minute or two.
 ESPHome will compile the binary for your AirGradients ESP8266.

-# 7. Add your device to Home Assistant
+# 8. Add your device to Home Assistant

 In the notification panel should be an new device available to set up.
 Your new AirGradient Sensor.